Armand Pierre Fernandez born in Nice. He is the only son of Antonio Francisco Fernandez (1898-4992) and Marie Marguerite Jacquet (1907-4973).

 His first solo museum exhibitions open at the Walker Hill Art Center, Minneapolis, and at the Stedelijk Museum, Amsterdam.

-visit to Amsterdam, he begins to create new works by placing burned objects in
+After his visit to Amsterdam, he begins to create new works by placing burned objects in plastic.

 He creates with the complicity of Daniel Spoerri and Robert Filliou an event called « Artist Key Club, locker lottery » in New York at Grand Central Station.